About our Internships

 - manage contact and program-specific databases

-- develop social media content
+- develop social media content and communications strategies

 - conduct background research on topical issues and current events

 - prepare research for upcoming events, tours, and speaker's series